 Now, you need to put this information together in such a manner that you can track your successes.
 If you plan to see a five percent growth in sales over the next two years, track it.
 Review your business plan at least quarterly, and make sure you are staying on track.
 If you aren’t, determine why and adjust your plan going forward.
 A small miss in sales today can lead to devastating results in three or five years – but by staying on top of your business plan, you will be able to account for it early and correct.

-Business planning is not difficult if you approach it the right way.
+Business planning is not difficult if you approach it the right way. our lockout business has grown significantly over the past year by having a fluid plan in place.
 By following the steps laid out earlier, you will be able to create a fully functioning business plan in a short time which will help you to keep your business on track and help ensure long term success.